ahdis/chmed/input/pagecontent/dosage.md

 #### Sequence
 Allows to combine multiple posologies with a pause as a sequence.

+<span style="color:red">CAVE:</span>
+The FHIR mapping of the 'duration (incl. duration unit)' is in the `Dosage.timing.repeat.count` element from data type [positiveInt](http://hl7.org/fhir/R4/datatypes.html#positiveInt).
+In FHIR it is therefore represented how often the defined timing element is to occur.
+The mapping of another unit of the duration of the sequence is therefore not possible.

 **Example:** Take daily 1 for 21 days, then take a break of 7 days.